The Best Country Stores in New England

 follows that community-oriented, welcoming tradition.
 Perhaps the

-traditional New England general store, the Putney General Store is not
+prototype of a modest, traditional country store in Vermont, the Putney General Store is not

-only a most welcoming, likable store but also a brave survivor that
+only a most welcoming, likable place but also a brave survivor that

 has overcome adversity, thanks to a close-knit community.
 The building,